jstat/jstat/doc/md/vector.md

 **quartiles( array )**

-Return the quartiles of a vector.
+Returns the quartiles of the `array` vector.

     jStat.quartiles( jStat.seq(1,100,100)) === [25,50,75]

 **fn.quartiles( [callback] )**

-Return the quartiles for a vector or matrix columns.
+Returns the quartiles for a vector or matrix columns.

     jStat(1,100,100).quartiles() === [25,50,75]
     jStat(1,100,100,function( x ) {